jorisroovers/gitlint/docs/index.md

   -c TEXT                  Config flags in format <rule>.<option>=<value>
                            (e.g.: -c T1.line-length=80).
 Flag can be
                            used multiple times to set multiple config values.
+  --commit TEXT            Hash (SHA) of specific commit to lint.
   --commits TEXT           The range of commits to lint. [default: HEAD] -e, --extra-path PATH    Path to a directory or python module with extra
                            user-defined rules